There's been a lot of buzz about titanium cookware in the past few years. But what exactly is titanium cookware?

 More recently, titanium has become a buzzword in the cookware industry.
 In its different applications, titanium is prized for all three of its characteristics: its lightness, its non-reactivity, and its strength.

-Titanium-reinforced nonstick cookware is more durable than non-reinforced nonstick cookware.
-It can take more abuse and has a longer life span.
-Both PTFE nonstick coatings (e.g., Teflon and Teflon copycats) and ceramic nonstick coatings can be enhanced with titanium.
+Titanium-reinforced nonstick cookware is considered more durable than non-reinforced nonstick cookware, but even so, it typically doesn't last much longer than non-reinforced nonstick cookware.
+Both PTFE and ceramic nonstick coatings can be enhanced with titanium.

 Interestingly, titanium nonstick cookware isn't much more expensive than regular nonstick cookware.
-In fact, much of it is downright, well, affordable.
-This is probably because it requires a very small amount of titanium to make nonstick cookware more durable.
+In fact, much of it is downright affordable.
+This is probably because it requires a small amount of titanium to make nonstick cookware more durable.
 In fact, "titanium dust" might be a more accurate phrase.

 A Quick Primer on Nonstick Cookware

 To understand how titanium enhances nonstick cookware--and also just to understand what is the best nonstick cookware for your needs--you first have to know a little bit about nonstick cookware in general.

 There are two types of nonstick cookware, and only two types of nonstick cookware:

 - Hydrocarbon-based PTFE (polytetrafluoroethylene) nonstick, also known as Teflon®, has been around since the 1950s.
 Teflon is a proprietary name owned by the Dupont company, and today there are several competitors who make similar or identical products, so Teflon is now mostly known as simply PTFE. ("PTFE" is also the more popular term these days because Teflon got a bad rap for its potential health threats.)
 For more info, see our article What is PFOA?
 A Guide to Nonstick Cookware Chemicals.

 - Ceramic nonstick is the new kid on the block and has been around since 2007.